 State in the e-mail whether or not you want to know additional findings and if you give permission for saving and using left over material.

 Go to a laboratory where they can draw blood for NIPT.
 The nearest location is the SALT lab at our ultrasound center.
-At the lab you hand in your lab form and you will have to show your proof of payment.
-Make sure you bring that proof (digital or printed) with you.
+At the lab you hand in your lab form.

 When the results are in (about 10 working days) and the results are normal, you will receive an e-mail from us.
 In all other cases you will receive a phone call.